Optical Design of the EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM): Modeled Performance and Tolerancing

-A coordinate measuring arm\footnote{Romer Absolute Arm, Model 7520, Hexagon Metrology, Oceanside, CA.} will measure relative positions of the mirrors warm.
-These positions will be compared with a model of the telescope as it will be when warm and slightly misaligned.
-Small adjustments will be made, followed by additional measurements.
-This process will be repeated iteratively until the mirrors are measured to be within the required tolerances.
-Based on experience in aligning the PIPER mirrors with the same coordinate-measurement arm and a nearly identical alignment scheme, it is expected that the mirrors can be brought to within 0.2~mm of the target positions, well within the requirements set by WFE.
+A process has been developed to efficiently align the telescope, building upon PIPER heritage.
+A coordinate measuring machine (CMM)\footnote{Romer Absolute Arm, Model 7520, Hexagon Metrology, Oceanside, CA.} measures relative positions of the mirrors warm.
+These positions are compared with a model of the telescope when warm and hence slightly misaligned.
+Python code has been developed that provides adjustments to the hexapod mounting structure for the mirrors based upon CMM measurements using inverse kinematics.
+Initial tests of the alignment procedure have demonstrated the ability to align mirrors within $\pm 0.1$~mm in 6 iterations.
+This is well within the tolerance requirements that are typically $\sim \pm 0.5$~mm, as discussed in the previous section.
+Figure~\ref{fig:overview} shows the telescope being aligned in the flight frame.